hal2814/post-epicodus-plan/README.md

 * successfully register gem with RubyGem.org
 <img align="center" src="screen_rubyorg.png">

-* Add language testing for gem
+* Add language testing for gem, to see where additional require files go in the gemspec

 #### About capstone project
 _I have chosen the name Intermediator because to intermediate is defined as reconciling differences between people in order to bring about an agreement.
 The Intermediator gem will make sure meaningful discussions do get lost in the forum process._